souto2001/souto2001/README.md

 ### Hi!
 I'm Gonçalo Souto 👾

 - 🔭 I’m currently working on Python Project
-- 🌱 I’m currently learning Python, Linux and CyberSecurity on INE
+- 🌱 I’m currently learning Linux and IT fundamentals on INE
 - 💬 Ask me about anything
 - 📫 How to reach me: Twitter - @souto30295019